NVE/Flood_forecasting/README.md

    * Taylor diagram
    * A hit/miss/false alarm/correct reject table could be interesting.
 But, if the timelapse is 1 year, the return level threshold should be discussed, 1 year return period being the maximum we could use.

-3. Tab3: MODELLER'S DASHBOARD - Analysis of model performance / properties during the calibration period.
+3. Tab 3: MODELLER'S DASHBOARD - Analysis of model performance / properties during the calibration period.
  * time series graphs, available time period, zoom functionality, tick on/off which models:
  * discharge: observations and all models
  * temperature and precipitation
  * states/water balance: snow, sub-surface water, evaporation
  * accumulated difference observed – modelled discharge
  * model performance
    * NSE
    * KGE
    * hit/miss/false alarm/correct reject table (And / Or success index) on calibration runs.
 This is not a forecast quality measure but is still useful for assessing the model performance
    * Taylor diagram

-3. Tab 3: Regional analysis of model runs
+4. Tab 4: Regional analysis of model runs
   * Ouputs one plot per station of the model runs
   * Should this include a map with polygon selection or should the group of stations only originate from tab 1?